Thin Line Between Love and Hate

-"Thin Line Between Love and Hate" is the title of a 1971 song by the New York City-based R&B vocal group The Persuaders.
-The song was written and produced by the Poindexter brothers, Robert and Richard, and was also co-written by Robert's wife, Jackie Members.
+"Thin Line Between Love and Hate" is a 1971 song by the New York City-based R&B vocal group The Persuaders.
+The song was written and produced by the Poindexter Brothers, Robert and Richard, and was also co-written by Robert's wife, Jackie Members.

 Composition

 The song tells a story about a man coming home early in the morning to his understanding wife one too many times; after the song's bridge, he finds himself lying in a hospital, bandaged from head to foot.

-Chart history
+Charts

 This was the group's biggest hit song, spending two weeks atop the Billboard R&B chart in late 1971.
-It also reached #15 on the Billboard Hot 100 chart and was a certified Gold Record by the RIAA.
+It also reached number 15 on the Billboard Hot 100 chart and was certified Gold by the RIAA.

 Cover versions

 The song has been covered or sampled by many musical acts.